 6. Pick a country

-Instead of focusing on a genre of music, pick a country instead.
-Learn the folk songs.
+Another elementary music tip is to pick a country instead of focusing on a genre of music.
+Learn folk songs.
 Spend time researching the history of the songs.
 Study the geography and people of the country.

 You can also trace the development of the songs over the centuries.
 Simply compare the older songs to the newer songs as note the differences.

 Have fun creating lapbooks to record your discoveries and memorize your favorite songs.

 Take your kids to concerts every chance you get.
 Listening to music on the radio is fun.
 Hearing the musicians play in real life is a true treat.